UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/mvvm-7.md

 In this section, I've done something that might seem a bit ambitious: I've stored the list of sayings in the cloud (jargon for someone elses computer), and I'm going to use Azure Functions to retrieve them.
 This would allow me to add more sayings without app updates.
 Also, as long as we moderate usage, it's free, and we like free.

+Another option is to run Azure functions _locally_.
+I will start with this, and if you wish to host on the cloud, you can do so.

+### Pre-requisites
+To run Azure functions locally, you need to meet some pre-requisites first:

+For both Mac and PC, the following apply:

+1. Ideally, if you don't already have it, [install the Node Package Manager (npm)](https://nodejs.org/en/download/) You can test if you already have it by opening a command shell / terminal and typing `npm`
+1. Install the Azure Functions Core Tools by typeing `npm install -g azure-functions-core-tools`

 ### Setting up an Azure Function
+Starting with [Part 6](/code/Chapter2/Bindings/HelloBindings-06), we're going to add an Azure Function to the project.

 [TO BE DONE]